sharedgithub/myTestRepo/J.md

 # inheritance

-*inheritance is for code reuse
+* inheritance is for code reuse

-*interfaces are 100 percent abstact superclass

-*identifiers can only start with a letter, $ and _ characters after that it can have any number of characters without space int _a; int $b  are legal
+* identifiers can only start with a letter, $ and _ characters after that it can have any number of characters without space int _a; int $b  are legal